nebHailemariam/OpenMaps/README.md

 # OpenMaps
-Route finding application using map data from OpenStreetMaps and Leaflet
+Route finding application using map data from OpenStreetMaps and Leaflet.

 ## Installation